mattermost/mattermost-handbook/contributors/contributors/ways-to-contribute/community-content-program.md

 * Failing to attribute content published under permissive licenses like the Creative Commons License.

 If you're unsure about a question or concern related to plagiarism, please consult with the Mattermost content team before submission.

+## Image Use Guidance

+You may want to include images or other graphics to support your content in many situations.

+Our design team will produce original artwork to serve as the hero image for your blog post, so you don’t need to provide images for this purpose.
+You’re free to include images in the body of your content; however, all images you submit must meet one of two criteria:

+* The image must be 100% unique, original content, for which you are the copyright owner.
+* The image must be permissively licensed under the International Creative Commons License or other similar licenses.

+When using permissively-licensed images, you must provide a reference to the source to give proper attribution in the article.
+You’re welcome to provide references to use as inspiration, but please indicate that these references aren’t your original work when appropriate.
+In all situations, we reserve the right to recreate the images to fit the style of our blog or to improve the image as necessary.

+### Diagrams and Flowcharts

+Diagrams and flowcharts are a great way to illustrate complicated technical details that include many components.
+If you’re capable of creating clean, easy-to-understand charts, you’re welcome to create original artwork to add to your content.
+If you have an idea for a diagram that would support your content but lack the skills or tools to create one, you can also include a rough sketch of your idea, and our design team can turn that into an attractive graphic.
+However, we have a limited capacity for this service, so we may need to adjust your idea to accommodate.

+If you need help designing a diagram or flowchart, [this article has a ton of great information](https://www.smartdraw.com/flowchart/flowchart-tips.htm).
+Don’t forget, all materials you include in the illustration must meet our licensing requirements.

+### Screenshots

+Screenshots can be a great way to show visual representations of the instructions in your article.
+You might want to include screenshots of terminal output, tool configurations, or other items related to your content.
+If you have screenshots in your content, ensure that all content that appears in the image is your unique work and doesn’t include copyrighted images or other content from other sources.

+To get the best screenshot, increase the font size of the text displayed in the image to something easily readable from a distance, crop screenshots to focus on elements relevant to the text, and remove unnecessary details when possible.